-- (4) Scheduling Safety Inspections for [ef] Fixed Places of Employment [for Safety Inspections]. - (a) The [following] scheduling lists are designed as an electronic scheduling system used by safety enforcement managers to schedule inspections at fixed places of employment for each compliance officer.
+- (4) Scheduling Safety Inspections for Fixed Places of Employment. - (a) The scheduling lists are designed as an electronic scheduling system used by safety enforcement managers to schedule inspections at fixed places of employment for each compliance officer.
 Places of employment will be listed by North American Industrial Classification System (NAICS) and randomly selected within each tier using the following percentages whenever a list is generated.
 The scheduling lists will be sorted by field office.
-[Employers will be selected and placed on one of four lists based on the following criteria:]